projectcontour/contour/docs/httpproxy.md

 ## Key HTTPProxy Benefits

 - Safely supports multi-team Kubernetes clusters, with the ability to limit which Namespaces may configure virtual hosts and TLS credentials.
-- Enables delegation of routing configuration for a path or domain to another Namespace.
+- Enables including of routing configuration for a path or domain from another HTTPProxy, possibly in another Namespace.
 - Accepts multiple services within a single route and load balances traffic across them.
 - Natively allows defining service weighting and load balancing strategy without annotations.
 - Validation of HTTPProxy objects at creation time and status reporting for post-creation validity.